-Manic-depression is more properly known as bipolar, and does not mean "severe depression" or "wild mood swings;" the highs and lows last for days or weeks at a time.
+Manic-depression is more properly known as bipolar disorder, and does not mean "severe depression" or "wild mood swings;" the highs and lows last for days or weeks at a time.
 Neither one is a catch-all for "crazy ex."
 (See borderline, histrionic, and narcissistic disorders for what most people think of as "crazy ex syndrome.")

 Marvin the Paranoid Android is a manically depressed robot, not manic-depressive robot, which is true - he's enthusiastically depressed.

 Also, bipolar is an adjective, not a noun.
-It's either "my friend is bipolar" or "my friend has bipolar disorder," NOT "my friend has bipolar."
+It's either "my friend is bipolar" or "my friend has bipolar disorder," not "my friend has bipolar."

 And it doesn't have anything to do with tsunderes, no matter what certain fansubs say.